HubSpot Free CRM Limitations & How to Overcome Them

 As one user said: “You need to get both HubSpot’s CRM and Sales Hub to get similar functionality.
 For instance: Want to send an email sequence or get simple sales forecasts?
 You’ll need to buy the Sales Hub product too, which starts at $90/user/month with a minimum of 5 users.
-(HubSpot charges about double what other CRMs charge for plans with similar functionality!)”
+(HubSpot’s pricing is about double what other CRMs charge for plans with similar functionality!)”

-If your sales team is an important function in your business, Salesforce, Zoho, Apollo, Pipedrive or Close are most likely a better option.
+If your sales team is an important function in your business, there are plenty of better options.

 But the free version is seriously lacking.

 Here’s what you’re really getting for marketing tools with the free HubSpot CRM:

 - HubSpot branding across all emails, landing pages, and chatbots

 - Only 2 social media accounts can be connected for ad management

 - Only 2,000 marketing email sends per month

 - Landing pages are limited to a few very simple templates